 Blueprint for Defence and Security Cooperation Between Australia and the Republic of Korea

 Australia's security cooperation with the ROK continues to expand in practical ways.
-Australia contributed to the ROK-led investigation into the 26 March 2010 sinking of a ROK navy frigate, and, in May 2010, the Australian Army contributed to the ROK military's force preparation for its re-deployment to Afghanistan.
+Australia contributed to the ROK-led investigation into the 26 March 2010 sinking of a ROK navy frigate, and, in May 2010, the Australian Army contributed to the ROK military's force preparation for its redeployment to Afghanistan.
 Australia and the ROK have also cooperated under the multinational Proliferation Security Initiative (PSI) since the ROK joined the PSI in 2009.
 In October 2010, Australia sent an RAAF P-3 Orion aircraft and an inter-agency team of officials to participate in the maritime interdiction exercise Eastern Endeavour 2010 hosted by the ROK in Busan.
-In March/April 2016 Australia sent over 100 ADF personnel to participate in exercise Ssang Yong in the ROK, and Australia participates in the biennial computer aided exercises series (Key Resolve and Ulchi Freedom Guardian).
+More recently, in March/April 2016 Australia sent over 100 ADF personnel to participate in exercise Ssang Yong in the ROK, and Australia participates in the biennial computer aided exercises series (Key Resolve and Ulchi Freedom Guardian).

 The ROK has made remarkable economic progress in the last half-century.
 When the Japanese occupation ended in 1945, Korea was impoverished and its economy was rurally-based.
 Much of its infrastructure was destroyed during the Korean War, which also had an enormous human cost.
 As a result, by 1960 the ROK's per capita GDP was comparable with those of the poorer countries of Asia and Africa.
 Sustained high economic growth since the 1960s, supported by significant US investment, has enabled the ROK's transformation into a highly industrialised and internationally competitive economy.
-In 2015, the ROK was the 11th largest economy on a GDP (US$) basis and 13th in PPP terms.
+In 2015, the ROK was the 11th-largest economy on a GDP (USD) basis and 13th in PPP terms.
 With a population of 51.2 million in 2016, the ROK ranked 31st in GDP per capita terms while on a PPP basis, the ROK ranked 32nd for GDP per capita.

 Despite being hit by the effects of the global financial crisis, in 2009, the ROK was one of the few OECD countries besides Australia to record growth and not enter into technical recession.
 Factors supporting this included the rapid devaluation of the Korean won, providing exporters with a significant buffer, and a series of government fiscal stimulus packages.
 The ROK economy continues to grow relatively strongly, mainly owing to export demand (around 52 per cent of GDP in 2015), with average annual growth averaging 3.4 per cent over the past five years.
 GDP growth was, respectively, 2.6 per cent in 2015 and 2.7 per cent in 2016.
 The ROK’s growth outlook for 2017 is 3.0 per cent.